-Filmmaker Harold Ramis created an underground Buddhist classic with Groundhog Day.
-Here, Perry Garfinkel shares a first-hand account of his mission to learn what made the now-departed, much beloved filmmaker tick.
+Harold Ramis created an underground Buddhist classic with Groundhog Day.
+In 2009, Perry Garfinkel met with him to learn what made the now-departed, much-beloved filmmaker tick.

 So there I am at a literary cocktail party on Martha’s Vineyard, and this man who looks like a Vineyarder I know comes up to our small circle of writers.
 Just as I’m about to say, “Hi Fred,” he extends his hand and says, “I’m Harold Ramis.”
 I know the name, but can’t quite remember from where.
 I say, “Wow, you look like someone who looks just like Harold Ramis.”
 A lame opener, but it gets a chuckle.